 Continuing with the listicles trend, and since I’ve been on a cartoon kick lately, I’m counting down my top 15 favorite cartoon characters.
 I decided to stick to cartoons that aired when I was a kid, although some of these shows still air today and have no signs of ever stopping, ever (looking at you, SpongeBob).
 Now then, please hop aboard the nostalgia train with me as I count down my favorite childhood cartoon characters.

 Numbuh 3: No, it’s three quiet.

 Numbuh 4: Three quiet?
 What the crud does that mean?

 Numbuh 3: It’s one more than too quiet.

 Numbuh 4: I had to ask.

 Wallabee Beetles, better known as Numbuh 4, is part of Sector V in the worldwide coalition, the Kids Next Door, with his fellow operatives, Numbuhs 1, 2, 3 and 5.
-The self-proclaimed toughest of the group, Numbuh 4 is always ready for battle.
-What he lacks in common sense, he makes up for in enthusiasm, and perhaps the most endearing thing about him is his not-quite-secret crush on the sweet and ditzy Numbuh 3, who happens to be just as stubborn when it comes to admitting her own feelings for him.
+The self-proclaimed toughest of the group, Numbuh 4 is always ready for battle against the KND’s mortal enemies of teenagers and adults.
+What he lacks in common sense, he makes up for in determination, and perhaps the most endearing thing about him is his not-quite-secret crush on the sweet and ditzy Numbuh 3, who happens to be just as stubborn when it comes to admitting her own feelings for him.

 14. Squidward Tentacles